England’s six-day hike that offers you vistas, history and a slice of rural life

 The next morning, as we headed off in search of Mam Tor, there was the sign – “Mam Tor via Odin Mine” – only a hundred yards from Dunscar Farm.
 There’s nothing better and more reassuring than a sign that points to a destination you can see.

-Mam Tor is 517 meters high (1,696 feet), not the tallest peak in the district but one of its most popular (Kinder Scout is 636 meters, or 2,097 feet high).
+Mam Tor is 517 metres high (1,696 feet), not the tallest peak in the district but one of its most popular (Kinder Scout is 636 metres, or 2,097 feet high).
 There’s plenty of geology, stunning views and history here.

 The history is wonderful, but we were here for the views, and off we went, past the Odin Mine — where they mined lead from the 13th to the 19th centuries — to the start of the Broken Road.